snoyberg/magical-guide-haskell/programs.md

 Your terminal is running another program inside of it already, called a _shell_.
 The shell speaks its own language which is sort of like English, but not quite.
-Try typing in the following and then hit
-enter:
+You communicate with the shell by typing in commands and hitting enter.
+This is also known as the shell's _input_.
+The shell communicates back with you by putting things on the screen.
+This is also known as the shell's _output_.
+To demonstrate, try typing in the following and then hit enter:

     echo Hello World